Software-Knife-and-Tool/fnox/README.md

-# logicox
+# gyre-ox

-logica runtime in rust
+gyre runtime in rust